-The Master of Health Services Administration (MHSA) program prepares individuals to work in a wide variety of professional settings, employing their leadership skills and knowledge of health policy and management to improve health and health services delivery in the communities where they serve.
+The Master of Health Services Administration (MHSA) program at the University of Kansas Medical Center is a graduate professional degree program and is fully accredited by the Commission on Accreditation of Healthcare Managmeent Education (CAHME).
+It prepares individuals to work in a wide variety of professional settings, employing their leadership skills and knowledge of health policy and management to improve health and health services delivery in the communities where they serve.

 The MHSA program has consistently been ranked among the top health administration programs in U.S. public universities by U.S. News and World Report.